BonoboPLC/bonoboplc_wiki/administration/staff.md

 On the Staff detail view page;  Go to the "Access Tab" to configure permissions for the new user.

+Admin can specify access levels for each module.

+**View Access** enables a staff member to view objects within the module, but not edit or create new ones.
+**Full Access** enable a staff member to edit and create objects within the module.

+See screenshot below showing various access and permission levels which can be set for an admin.

 ![Staff Permissions](/uploads/staff-permissions.png "Staff Permissions")